Hakorr/AnyUnlocker/README.md

 # AnyUnlocker

 Unlock Anymaker vehicle items with ease.
-Open the GUI, pick items you want, download the save file, load the save, unlock your items.
+Pick items you want, download the save file, load the save & unlock your items.
+You'll save at least 50 hours of your precious life by doing this.

 ![Loot](media/loot.png)